Keto Diet – What is it and what results can you get and pros and cons

 Is Keto diet hard to do

 Just like the John Hopkins diet example, you do need to start tracking what and how much you eat.
 I tried to keep my daily net carb intake to under 20 grams of net carbs a day.
-It can be real tricky to watch what you eat. you have to start looking at the labels and doing some basic math.
-To get enough fat intake in and reduce enough sugar intake you really have to start watching what you eat and start looking at every and I mean every food label. if you noticed I started saying “net carbs”.
+It can be real tricky to watch what you eat.
+You have to start looking at the labels and doing some basic math.
+These lazy keto meals have helped me stay slim!
+To get enough fat intake in and reduce enough sugar intake you really have to start watching what you eat and start looking at every and I mean every food label.
+If you noticed I started saying “net carbs”.
 So what is net carbs?
 Net carbs is the form of measuring your sugar or carb intake after its been subtracted by the fiber you eat.

 How to calculate Net Carbs